The Music Factory: TMF Nederland

 On 1 September 2011, TMF Nederland ceased broadcasting in the Netherlands entirely, and on 31 December 2011 all digital channels ceased operations.

+On 7 May 2026, TMF Nederland relaunched as a FAST channel.
+The service is provided through Samsung TV Plus and the 192tv app at launch.

 TMF Flanders

 TMF Flanders (TMF Vlaanderen) was the first international extension of the TMF brand, broadcast to viewers in the Belgian region of Flanders.
 TMF Flanders first day on air was October 3, 1998.
 TMF Flanders was the first Flemish-specific channel that was dedicated to video clip broadcast.
 VJs at the beginning included Stijn Smets, Yasmine, Inge Moerenhout and Katja Retsin.
 In the early few years, the broadcasts of TMF Flanders were conducted from the same Dutch studio facility that operated TMF Netherlands.

 Until 2010 its broadcast were entirely in Dutch with local Flemish presenters.
 From the start, TMF Flanders is being distributed via cable-TV (analog and/or digital) and IPTV.
 Founded in 1998, its headquarters were in Mechelen but moved to Lint and later (after the re-alignment of VIMN Northern Europe) to Antwerp (local office) and Stockholm (channel operations).
 It is the sole TMF channel that is currently still in operation, but it has dropped all its presented programs in 2012.
 Since 2014 Comedy Central airs on its channel after 10pm.
 On November 1, 2015 TMF Vlaanderen ceased broadcasting.
 The channel was replaced by Comedy Central Vlaanderen, ending the TMF-era.
 In 2007, a second channel was launched and began broadcasting under the TMF brand: